Austin Rocky Horror Picture Show Cast

 For a long time the cast had a lot of security at Northcross, which we appreciated while watching other casts bounce from theater to theater.
 We had a sentimental attachment to the theater, where so much of our history, memories, and in-jokes were made.
 On a personal note I met my husband and many of my friends there, and watched dozens of Columbia since tapping in the aisle, sequins shining, a lot of Franks throw off that cape, and many Rocky kids run shrieking in costume to greet each other, startling the normal people by the mall skating rink.
 Our run at Northcross came to an abrupt and unexpected end in August 1997, one month short of fourteen years there, when Act III Theaters decided to cancel the midnight shows there.
 We were all shocked and the next few months weren't very happy, but I'm proud that the cast stayed together.
 We performed every few Friday nights with the videotape in someone's living room, drove to Houston and Dallas every few weeks to watch their shows, and did manage to rack up several performances - a pre-Halloween show at The Texas Union Theater, a road trip to play at a Waco club called The Martini Factory's annual RHPS party, and five more shows in one weekend at The Texas Union.

 Queerios!
-Rookie Horror Cast Photo - The Rocky Horror Picture Show in Austin, Texas
+Cast Member Holly Wilson as Rocky Horror at The Rocky Horror Picture Show - Austin, Texas

 On January 23, 1998 we began performing at the Cinemark Discount Cinema 8 in Wells Branch (thanks to Dorothy, who set it all in motion) and have picked up where we left off.
 The management has been wonderful and supportive, and it is great to be back in a theater, going forward.